AuHau/toggl-cli/README.md

 Upon first running the program, a configuration file ~/.togglrc will be automatically created.

-1. Update that file with your API token and the password "api_token".
+1. Update that file with your API token as the username, and the string "api_token" (without quotes) as the password.
 Your API token can be found under "My Profile" in your toggl account.
 2. Update the timezone entry (e.g. US/Pacific)

 Limitations